Haider (tank): Fire control system

 The Haider MBT is equipped with an advanced fire control system that contains a variety of sensors and targeting device to enhance the tank's accuracy and lethality.
 This system is designed to help the tank's crew have a clear view of the battlefield and to identify and engage threats effectively.

 The main gun of the tank is equipped with thermal imaging sight (To detect heat signatures and to visualize heat patterns even in low-light environments), laser rangefinder (assists the gunner in determining the precise distance to a target) and a panoramic commander's sight (360 view of the battle field).

 The fire control system also includes a ballistic computer which calculates the firing solution for the main gun based on the target's distance, angle and various other parameters.
 This assists the crew to ensure that the tank's rounds hit their target accurately and with maximum effect.

 With addition to these features, the lethality of the tank is further increased by the addition of a sophisticated ballistic computer that with pinpoint accuracy, calculates the firing solution for the main gun.
 This feature promises accuracy with precision.

 Unveiling ceremony

 The Haider main battle tank was unveiled on 6 March 2024 at Heavy Industries Taxila.
-Senior officials including Chief of Army Staff (COAS) General Asim Munir participated in the ceremony.
+Senior officials including Chief of Army Staff (COAS) and Chief of Defence Forces (CDF) Field Marshal Asim Munir participated in the ceremony.